SuryaVegesna27/Movie-Recommender-System/README.md

 Create a Virtual Environment (Optional but recommended):

-bash
-Copy
-Edit
 python3 -m venv venv
 source venv/bin/activate  # On Windows, use venv\Scripts\activate

 Install Dependencies:

-bash
-Copy
-Edit
 pip install -r requirements.txt
 Usage

 Run the Application:

-bash
-Copy
-Edit
 streamlit run app.py

 Interact with the Interface:

 Open your browser and navigate to the local URL provided by Streamlit (typically http://localhost:8501).